tfitzpat/accellera-style-guide/accellera/chapter-2.md

 In addition, the root directory also contains some configuration settings to enable flow installation, automation and/or deployment.
 Normally technical editor(s) do not have to change these files.

-## 2.2 Standard document creation
+## 2.3 Standard document creation

-The root directory to store the standard document is `standard`.
+The root directory to store the standard document is called `standard`.
 This directory will contain the document source files in markdown format.

-Table X below gives an overview of the default of the repository.
+Table 2-2 below gives an overview of the relevant directories and files for the technical editing.

 {% include figure
    markdown="